 Coll de Soller- Female from North

 San Salvador- Female

 Randa-Cura desde la carretera- Female

-Have you cycled the roads of Majorca?
-Where do you love to ride.
-We're always looking for your feedback so please let us know your favourite suggestions for the best places to cycle on Mallorca in the comments below and any climbs we might have missed which you feel deserve a mention.
+Have you cycled the roads of Mallorca?
+Where do you love to ride?
+I'm always looking for your feedback, so please let me know your favourite suggestions for the best places to cycle on Mallorca in the comments below and any climbs I might have missed which you feel deserve a mention.